whyrusleeping/hellabot/README.md

 What do I need an IRC bot for you ask?
 Why, I've gone through the trouble of compiling a list of fun things for you!

--AutoOp Bot: ops you when you join the channel
+- AutoOp Bot: ops you when you join the channel
--Stats counting bot: counts how often people talk in a channel -Mock users you dont like by repeating what they say -Fire a usb dart launcher on a given command
+- Stats counting bot: counts how often people talk in a channel
+- Mock users you dont like by repeating what they say
+- Fire a usb dart launcher on a given command
--Award praise to people for guessing a random number -And many other 'fun' things!
+- Award praise to people for guessing a random number
+- And many other 'fun' things!